 I am an enthusiastic backcountry camper in the company of other adults, but I go glamping with my kids.
 It's a great way to get outside without the hassle of setting up tents or trailers on my own.
 For a family that has never camped or is not equipped to do so, the ease of glamping facilities allows you to sleep in nature—while staying comfortable.

 Although not as much work as planning a traditional camping trip, to have a successful glamping experience you do need to pack and plan.
-Some of the things you should bring include: sleeping bags or bedding, food and drinks, camp cookware, outdoors games, lights and toiletry items.
+Some of the things you should bring include: sleeping bags or bedding, an inflatable air mat for extra cushioning, food and drinks, camp cookware, outdoors games, lights and toiletry items.

 Depending on the level of service, you will likely need to prepare your own meals.
 However, unlike camping, you may not need to bring your own stove and cooking equipment.
 Check with the property you are glamping at in advance to find out what their cooking facilities are, so you don’t over- or under-pack.